tirthvyas95/Ecommerce_Sales_Report_Microsoft_Fabric/README.md

 An important point to note is that in this project we are transforming the dataset in PowerQuery and importing it inside PostgreSQL but in real world its usually the other way around but as we are trying to simulate a real world data pipeline we can do this, also this demonstrates Data Cleaning skills.
 ### Open Power BI
 Please follow the following steps:
 1. Click the get data option to connect to the .csv file that you will have downloaded from Kaggle and once you connect click transfrom data instead of the load option.
-This will start the PowerQuery window
+2. This will start the PowerQuery window and the data model will be created in Import mode once you click save and apply after finishing your cleaning and transformation
-2. First of all on the right side of the window right click on the query(We refer to tables as Queries) and make a new group and name it as 'staging area'
+3. First of all on the right side of the window right click on the query(We refer to tables as Queries) and make a new group and name it as 'staging area'
-3. Now again right click and click the reference option, this will create a duplicate table with the reference to the original.
+4. Now again right click and click the reference option, this will create a duplicate table with the reference to the original.
 PowerQuery notes each step/transformation done to the query and you can see it on the right side of the windows in applied steps
-4. Now, make a group for the referenced query and name it something else like 'model', this way if we make an error we will not need to reconnect to the data source(A good practice)
+5. Now, make a group for the referenced query and name it something else like 'model', this way if we make an error we will not need to reconnect to the data source(A good practice)
-5. Now, set the column proofing based on the entire dataset on the bottom left side of the window(Very important when cleaning the data)
+6. Now, set the column proofing based on the entire dataset on the bottom left side of the window(Very important when cleaning the data)
-6. Go to view option and enable Column Distribution, Column Profile and Column Quality
+7. Go to view option and enable Column Distribution, Column Profile and Column Quality
     - Column Distribution: Evaluates data completeness and validity
     - Column Profile: Shows the frequency and spread of values
     - Column Quality:  Provides statistical summaries for a selected column This is everthing you will ever need for cleaing the dataset, if you have null values in a column you can either replace or remove by right clicking on the column, or if you encounter duplicates in a primary key column you can remove duplicates as well.
 You can watch the walkthrough video for more details
-7. Now, lets make our three tables: Orders, Customers and Products.
+8. Now, lets make our three tables: Orders, Customers and Products.
 First we will choose and select the columns for each of these tables:
     - Orders(Fact):
         1. OrderDate
         2. Quantity